-- Maritime New Zealand website - information about the Qualified Deck Crew (QDC) Certificate
+- Maritime New Zealand website - the Qualified Deck Crew (QDC) Certificate

-- Maritime New Zealand website - information about the Advanced Deckhand-Fishing (ADH-F) Certificate
+- Maritime New Zealand website - the Advanced Deckhand-Fishing (ADH-F) Certificate

 There are no specific secondary education requirements to become a deckhand.
 However, English and maths to at least NCEA level 1 are useful.

 Deckhands need to be: